FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 To exit hit esc or skip trough all the images and if you are some kind of rebel just close the command promt.
 The result is gonna be the same.

-If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file, if you plan to upload it to github please leave a link unter this Post.
+If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.